-- Place your cat onto a table and put one hand on top of his head, circling the muzzle with your fingers.
+Place your cat on a table and put one hand on top of his head, circling the muzzle with your fingers.
 With the middle finger, place it on the front teeth of the bottom jaw to open the mouth fully.

-- Place the pill gun onto the cat's tongue so that the end of the syringe is at the back of the mouth.
-Push the plunger & release the pill.
+Place the pill gun onto the cat’s tongue so that the end of the syringe is at the back of the mouth.
+Push the plunger and release the pill.
 Remove the pill gun immediately.

-- Close the mouth and blow on the cat's nose & massage the throat to stimulate the cat to swallow.
+Close the mouth and blow on the cat’s nose while massaging the throat, this will stimulate your cat to swallow.

 Difficult to pill cats:

-If your cat is proving difficult to pill there are several methods you could try.
+If your cat is proving difficult to pill there are several methods you can try.

-- Wrapping in a towel & following the instructions above.
+Wrapping your cat tightly in a towel and following the instructions above.

-- Compounding pharmacies are able to take a tablet & compound it into liquid form, which carers may find easier to give to their cat.
+Compounding pharmacies are able to take a tablet and compound it into liquid form, which carers may find easier to give to their cat.